sinapsidev/ag-grid-enterprise/README.md

 ag-Grid-Enterprise
 ==============

-This project is now a sub-module of the ag-grid project.
+This project has moved.
+It is now located as a package inside the ag-grid project.

-For the new project, follow this link:
+Follow this link to be taken to the new location:

 [https://github.com/ag-grid/ag-grid/tree/master/packages/ag-grid-enterprise](https://github.com/ag-grid/ag-grid/tree/master/packages/ag-grid-enterprise)